Experience The Glory Of Sydney Opera House

 The Circular Quay has three Metro Lines T2, T3, and T8.
 A short walk of 800 m will take you to the Sydney Opera House.
 The metro frequency is good and it is an affordable option with single ticket fares starting at AUS$4.40.

-Tips for your Sydney Opera House Tour
+Tips for Visiting the Sydney Opera House

 - Once a month, you can participate in one of the best Sydney Opera House Tours, a culinary tour of its restaurants where you not only sample the food but also learn to cook iconic dishes at each of the restaurants – Opera Bar, Opera Kitchen, Portside Sydney, and Bennelong.
 The tour lasts for four hours and is a small tour group, so book in advance!
-The dates for 2021 will be released soon.

 - Badu Gili is a light and music experience that involves a projection on the shells of the Sydney Opera House.
 Best watched from the Monumental Steps, the show lasts for 7 minutes and narrates stories of history and culture of Australia’s First Nations.
 The show runs twice all year long, at sunset and 9 PM.